tjdetwill007/Aws-Project-SNS-S3-Lambda_2023/Readme.md

 ___________________________________________________________________________________________________

-### Creating YAML configurattion file to deploy our resources using CloudFormation.
+### Creating YAML configurattion file to deploy our resources using CloudFormation:

 -   Open any text editor and edit the following YAML code as per your need: